thomasismartinez/Portfolio/README.md

-# Portfolio
+# tj-martinez.com

+This is the repo for my personal website, which contains my contact information, portfolio, resume, and bio.

-This is the repo for my portfolio website.
-All of my programming work that I show off can be found via on the [website](tj-martinez.com/mywork)
+It is not where I keep the work that I show off in my portfolio.
+The repos for my programming work can be found under the indivdual page for each project in my [Portfolio](tj-martinez.com/mywork)